On This Day in February…

 On this day in 1904 we saw the birth of Charles Arthur Floyd who later went on to become famous as Pretty Boy Floyd, the American bank robber of the 1920’s and 1930’s.
 Although, he didn’t live a long life, dying in a police shootout at the age of 30.
 Was he victim of the Great Depression?
 Either way he is still talked about over 80 years later… http://thencs.org/29H1yw5

 On this day in 1990 Anthony DiLapi was shot four times in the face and another four times to the body, The order was given by Casso and Amuso with Al D’Arco the man who organized the hit team.
 Two former NYPD officers (Louis Eppolito and Stephen Caracappa) who worked for the mob were convicted of DiLapi and another 7 murders.

 On this day in 2007 Ryoichi Sugiura, a senior member of a group affiliated to the Sumiyoshi-kai, a Tokyo-based gang with a history of violent conflict with the Yamaguchi-gumi was gunned down in his car, in Tokyo.
 This would spark a massive aftermath and turf-war in retaliation for the hit.

-On this day in 1897 the World be greet Louis Buchalter, who was also known as Lepke.
-The name was shortened down from Lepkeleh which is mother used to call him (It meant Louis in Yiddish).
+On this day in 1897 Louis Buchalter, who was also known as Lepke was born.
+The name was shortened down from Lepkeleh which his mother used to call him (It meant Louis in Yiddish).
 During the 1930’s Lepke headed-up the mob’s enforcement arm which was known as Murder Inc. Buchalter also became the only major mob boss to receive the death penalty in the United States after being convicted of murder.